Kin (KIN) Price Reaches $0.0000 on Major Exchanges

 About Kin

-Kin (KIN) uses the hashing algorithm.
-It launched on September 12th, 2017.
+KIN uses the hashing algorithm.
+Its launch date was September 12th, 2017.
 Kin’s total supply is 2,757,861,681,637 tokens.
-Kin’s official website is www.kin.org.
-The official message board for Kin is kin.org/news.
+The official website for Kin is www.kin.org.
 The Reddit community for Kin is https://reddit.com/r/kin and the currency’s Github account can be viewed here.
 Kin’s official Twitter account is @kin_ecosystem and its Facebook page is accessible here.
+The official message board for Kin is kin.org/news.

 The Kin blockchain is built to scale for mass usage and supports an Ecosystem-wide digital economy where app developers and mainstream consumers make millions of micro-transactions.